AMeikle99/Multiplayer-Blackjack/README.md

   - DECKS: 8

 ## Starting a Client:
-In a terminal execute the following command to start the server:
+In a terminal execute the following command to start the client:
 ```sh
 java -jar BlackjackClient.jar [Options]
 ```